meetmehta1198/TrendMaster/README.md

 Step-3 : run model.py for training

-Steps for creating account in twitter-developer and registering your application
+Steps for creating account in twitter-developer and registering your application:

 Follow article on this link : https://medium.com/@divyeshardeshana/create-twitter-developer-account-app-4ac55e945bf4